sailfishos/docs.sailfishos.org/Develop/Collaborate/Community/Bug_Coordinators.md

 ### Reponsibilities and Expectations

 #### CBC Team

+Scrutinize existing non-tracked bug reports.
+Ensure "well-formed"ness.
+Optionally, if possible try to reproduce.
+Optionally, suggest to "solve"as duplicate if applicable

 ##### The Coordinator's List

-The team uses various tools and manual trawling of the forums to colloect (hopefully all) bug reports, and their well-formedness.
+The team uses various tools and manual trawling of the forums to colloect (hopefully all) bug reports, and their well-formedness, and collect them in the "Coordinator's List".
+This serves as a coordination tool as well as the base for forwarding to Jolla.

 ##### Conditions for bugs to be forwarded to Jolla

 Until we have found a better heuristic, the 10 to-be-presented bugs are selected at random, with a slight bias towards new reports.

 #### Jolla Team

+All the fuzz about well-formedness should make it easy
 ##### Tagging

 Depending the situation, Jolla will tag as tracked, pending or fixed.